Portland Domestic Violence Attorney / Lawyer,

-To enter into Diversion, you must plead Guilty to the charge.
-The Judge then accepts your plea of Guilty but holds over sentencing to allow you the opportunity to complete a Batterers Specific counseling program that usually lasts over a year.
-During this Program, you must agree to abstain from use of alcohol and drugs and periodically provide a urine sample for testing.
+To enter into Diversion, you must plead guilty to the charge.
+The Judge then accepts your plea of guilty but holds over sentencing to allow you the opportunity to complete a Batterers Specific counseling program that usually lasts over a year.
+During this program, you must agree to abstain from use of alcohol and drugs and periodically provide a urine sample for testing.
 In addition, you agree to “cooperate” and “participate” in the counseling.
-You may also be subject to polygraph examinations to assure that you have had not unauthorized contact with the “victim.”
-Further, you can have no contact with the victim, without the approval of the program director.
+You may also be subject to polygraph examinations to assure that you have not had unauthorized contact with the “victim.”
+Further, you can have no contact with the victim without the approval of the program director.
 Commonly, judges and probation officers require at least four months of no contact, even if the “victim” desires contact.

 Benefits and Risks of Diversion: Once you complete the requirements of the Diversion Program, the criminal case will be dismissed and you will not have a conviction on your record.
 However, should you violate the agreement, the Judge will likely accept your previous plea and sentence you.
 At this time you will have a conviction on your record.
 To make matters worse, your sentence will usually require that you complete the same Batters Specific Program you just failed.
 The second time around, if you fail the program, the Judge can end your probation and give you a longer jail sentence.
 It is easy to violate the terms of diversion if you are not careful.
-If you use alcohol or drugs, fail to contact your PO, or participate in the counseling in the manner that your counselor sees fit or have contact with the victim, you will likely be found to have violated the terms of diversion.
+If you use alcohol or drugs, fail to contact your PO, or fail to participate in the counseling in the manner that your counselor sees fit or have contact with the victim, you will likely be found to have violated the terms of diversion.
 If you are not a particularly organized person, then you might want to consider a trial or have your lawyer try to negotiate a jail sentence only.

 Trial: Some individuals enter diversion even though they are innocent because they do not want to risk a conviction should they take the case to trial.
 Sometimes, however, trial is the best option.
 Rather than set up a bunch of hoops to jump through with the diversion program, a trial is sometimes easier to win.
 For instance, in some cases, the alleged victim may be an effective witness by asserting that you did not do what was alleged or that the police took the story out of context and that you were defending yourself.